-The curriculum for students enrolled in a cosmetologist course shall consist of sixteen hundred (1600) clock hours of technical instruction and practical operations covering all practices constituting the art of cosmetology pursuant to Section 7316 of the Barber and Cosmetology Act.
+The curriculum for students enrolled in a cosmetologist course shall consist of one thousand (1000) clock hours of technical instruction and practical operations covering all practices constituting the art of cosmetology pursuant to Business and Professions Code (B&P) section 7362.5(a).

-For the purpose of this section, technical instruction shall mean instruction by demonstration, lecture, classroom participation, or examination: practical operation shall mean the actual performance by the student of a complete service on another person or on a mannequin.
-Such technical instruction and practical operations shall include:
+For this section, technical instruction shall mean instruction by demonstration, lecture, classroom participation, or examination: practical operation shall mean the actual performance by the student of a complete service on another person or on a mannequin.
+Practical training shall mean the time it takes to perform a practical operation.
+Technical and practical training shall include the following hours and/or operations: